PredictLand/PL-TEC-PLPipes/README.md

 # Jupyter integration

-PLPipes includes an IPython extension which exposed the framework functionality in Jupyter notebooks.
+PLPipes includes an IPython extension which exposes the framework functionality in Jupyter notebooks.

 ## Initialization

-It can be loaded adding the following lines at the beginning of your
+The extension is loaded adding the following lines at the beginning of your notebook:
-notebook:

 ```
 %load plpipes.jupyter